trbaker/GIStandards/overview.md

 A modern, high-level programming language, Python, was used to search over 3,500 standards documents included in the study.
 The library PyPDF2 was used for reading documents.
 A MySQL database was used to hold the retrieved data and samples.
 Python was also used to generate Markdown and HTML web pages based on content logged to the database.
 Python libraries Matplotlib and Numpy are used to generate the charts and graphs.
 The technical architecture used in this project technology is flexible, allowing for standards documents to be added or removed.
 With the click of a few buttons all standards documents can be rescanned, committed to the database, analyzed, and published.
 As multiple states update one or more standards documents annually, this capacity to completely recreate the analyses and reports is critical.
 The algorithms and code are also flexible in that keywords may be added or removed.
 Even geographical entities (e.g. US territories) could easily be added to the reporting.

 ##### Reading documents
 For this study, over 3,500 standards documents where obtained from states' departments of education.
 Documents were either downloaded in or converted to the portable document format (PDF) standard.
 Documents were both searched for keywords and total words were counted.
 Word counts look for runs of letters, separated by a space.
 This generally works well, although tables can be problematic.
 Extensive footers throughout a document can skew the practical total word count.
 Finally, the identifiers used in standards (e.g. C.1.234f) can be counted as one or more words, depending on how the indicator string is written.
-Total word count is important as it becomes the denominator in determing a state's comparable score.
+Total word count is important as it becomes the denominator in determining a state's comparable score.

 Documents archived include:
 - Core, content, or performance standards